Semantic Edge Detection with Diverse Deep Supervision: Abstract

 \section{Abstract}

 Semantic edge detection (SED), which aims at jointly extracting edges as well as their category information, has far-reaching applications in domains such as semantic segmentation, object proposal generation, and object recognition.
-SED naturally requires achieving two distinct supervision targets: locating fine detailed edges and identifying high-level semantics.
-We shed light on how such distracted supervision targets prevent \sArt SED methods from effectively using deep supervision to improve results.
-In this paper, we propose a novel fully convolutional neural network using diverse deep supervision (\textbf{DDS}) within a multi-task framework where lower layers aim at generating category-agnostic edges, while higher layers are responsible for the detection of category-aware semantic edges.
-To overcome the distracted supervision challenge, a novel information converter unit is introduced, whose effectiveness has been extensively evaluated in several popular benchmark datasets, including SBD, Cityscapes, and PASCAL VOC2012.
-Source code will be released upon paper acceptance. \keywords{ Semantic edge detection, diverse deep supervision, information converter}
+SED naturally requires achieving two distinct supervision targets: locating fine detailed edges and identifying high-level semantics. \revise{Our motivation comes from the hypothesis that such distinct targets prevent \sArt SED methods from effectively using deep supervision to improve results.
+To this end, we propose a novel fully convolutional neural network using diverse deep supervision (\textbf{DDS}) within a multi-task framework where bottom layers aim at generating category-agnostic edges, while top layers are responsible for the detection of category-aware semantic edges.
+To overcome the hypothesized supervision challenge, a novel information converter unit is introduced, whose effectiveness has been extensively evaluated on SBD and Cityscapes datasets.}